The Cellar Door: A Groveland, CA Restaurant

 Savor incredible California-fresh cuisine, select from locally brewed beers and hundreds of wine labels and delight in a delectable dessert while reliving your Yosemite National Park adventure.
 Our menu choices include crisp salads, fresh fish, pasta, melt-in-your-mouth steaks and daily specials, all created with fresh seasonal ingredients.

-During the summer months, we suggest you make reservations in our Groveland, CA restaurant or patio courtyard.
-Our little town has only a few full-service restaurants, and seats fill up quickly.
-We want to ensure you are well fed for your Sierra adventures.
+During the summer months, we suggest you make reservations in our restaurant's dining room or patio courtyard.
+As a small town, Groveland has only a few full-service restaurants and seats fill up quickly.